Nikolas-Charalambidis/weather/README.md

 # 4IZ268 Web Technologies | Weather Application

+## ⚠ No longer maintained nor published

 This web application localizes your current or searched position, receives the weather data which is being displayed and visualised.
 It has been developed as a semestral work as a part of the course 4IZ268 Web Technologies.

+**Disclaimer:** At some point, the application exceeds the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).

 ## [https://nikolas-charalambidis.github.io/4IZ268](https://nikolas-charalambidis.github.io/4IZ268)

 This is also my very first webpage created at 2016 and published now.
 The webpage is hosted on GitHub Pages.

-:warning: At some point, the application exceeds the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).

 ### Course